electrumpayments/prepaidutility-service-interface/src/docs/devguide/hugo/site/content/protocol-basics.md

 ### ErrorDetail

-In addition to the HTTP status code, non-successful response bodies shall contain an [ErrorDetail](/specification/definitions/#errordetail) object, if possible, to describe the failure in more detail.
+In addition to the HTTP status code, non-successful response bodies contain an [ErrorDetail](/specification/definitions/#errordetail) object, if possible, to describe the failure in more detail.
 It should be noted though, that responses in some failure scenarios will contain an empty response body, and therefore no ErrorDetail object will be present.